 The course combines the principles of international business operations and information systems that enable global trade and operations.
-Building on the concepts from strategic management, operations management, marketing and human resource management, this course focuses on the management information systems models used in the international business environment and the decision making tool used to best support strategic direction.(Pre-requisite: All core and research courses)
+Building on the concepts from strategic management, operations management, marketing and human resource management, this course focuses on the management information systems models used in the international business environment and the decision making tool used to best support strategic direction.
+(Pre-requisite DBA700 and DBA720)